 Lebanese cheese and sujuk pies are a delightful fusion of flavors, combining rich, Akawi, and Mozzarella cheese with the bold, spiced taste of sujuk sausage.
 The ingredients melt beautifully, creating a gooey, savory filling.
 Sujuk, a spiced beef sausage, adds a smoky, slightly tangy kick that perfectly complements the cheese. ♥ Freshly made, every time ♥

 Lebanese spinach pies, known as fatayer, are often likened to the spanakopita triangles of the Middle East.
-These delectable pastries are crafted with our secret dough recipe and stuffed with a savory filling of organic spinach, fresh herbs, sumac, olive oil, and walnuts.
-Baked to perfection until golden and puffed, they offer a delightful burst of flavors and textures. …
+These delectable pastries are crafted with our secret dough recipe and stuffed with a savory filling of organic spinach, fresh herbs, sumac, olive oil, and lemon zest.
+Baked to perfection until golden and puffed, they offer a delightful burst of flavors and textures.…

 Lebanese Spinach Pies, known as Fatayer bi Sabanekh, are a beloved staple in Lebanese cuisine.
 These savory hand pies are made with soft, homemade dough stuffed with a tangy spinach filling, creating a perfect balance of flavors and textures Lebanese spinach pies, known as fatayer, are often likened to the spanakopita triangles of the Middle East.
 These delectable pastries are…